certat/tuency-docs/docs/index.md

 ## Current Features

 The Constituency Portal is undergoing continuous improvement, and we are gradually expanding its features.
-At present, we recommend using the **Contacts** tab, as integration for networking assets and notification rules with our systems is still in progress.
+At present, the contacts management is considered stable and the notifications management for IPv4 assets is experimentally active.

 ## Accessing the Portal